OfficeDev/office-scripts-docs/docs/resources/samples/getting-started.md

 }
 ```

-#### Check if an object exists, delete, and add
+#### Check if an object exists, then delete, and add

-For creating an object, say with a pre-defined name, it is always better to remove similar object that may exist and then add it.
-You can do that using this pattern:
+For creating an object, say with a predefined name, it is always better to remove a similar object that may exist and then add it.
+You can do that using the following pattern.

 ```ts
 function main(workbook: ExcelScript.Workbook) {